shunichironomura/capsula/docs/extending.md

 To create a watcher, you need to

 - Inherit from the `capsula.WatcherBase` class.
 This will register the class to the Capsula watcher registry.
-- Implement the `watch` method that returns a context manager that watches the command/function execution.
+- Implement the `watch` method that behaves as a context manager that watches the command/function execution.
 - Implement the `encapsulate` method that returns the watcher's output.
 - Implement the `default_key` method that returns the default key used to store the watcher's output in the capsule.